FuelLabs/fuel-telemetry/README.md

-Given that `tracing` `Span`s are hierarchical, if a function does not have a `tracing` attribute or does have one but the `telemetry` field is not set, we fall back by climing the heirarchy until we explicitly find one set.
+Given that `tracing` `Span`s are hierarchical, if a function does not have a `tracing` attribute or does have one but the `telemetry` field is not set, we fall back by climbing the hierarchy until we explicitly find one set.
 In the end if no `Span` is found, we default to `telemetry=false`.

 ## Warning!